aarongustafson/pwa-widgets/README.md

 1. The user logging out from the context of a Client.
 When that happens, the Client, sends a `postMessage()` to the Service Worker, alerting it to the state change in the app.
 2. The Service Worker maintains a list of active Widgets and is aware of which ones require authentication.
 Knowing it’s been revoked, it pushes a new template to each auth-requiring Widget with a notice and a button to prompt the user to log in again.

-The next ste in this flow would be for the use to log back in.
+The next step in this flow would be for the use to log back in.
 They could do that directly in the Client, but let’s use the `WidgetAction` provided in the previous step:

 <figure id="user-login">